aws/aws-toolkit-vscode/CONTRIBUTING.md

 5. Now you should see additional `[debug]` prefixed logs in the output.
     - ![](./docs/images/logsDebugLog.png)

+#### Language Server Logs

+For information related to configuring the logs produced by the AmazonQ language server, see [Language Server Logging](./docs/lsp.md#language-server-logging).

 ### Telemetry

 -   See [docs/telemetry.md](./docs/telemetry.md) for guidelines on developing telemetry in this project.